telerik/blazor-docs/components/filemanager/selection.md

 The FileManager lets the user select one or multiple files and folders in its main pane.
 You can also pre-select a desired item.

 To get or set the selected items, use the `SelectedItems` parameter.
-It is a collection of items from the FileManager's Data.
+It is a collection of items from the FileManager's `Data`.

 The `SelectedItems` parameter allows two-way binding (`@bind-SelectedItems`) and [one-way binding] + [SelectedItemsChanged]({%slug filemanager-events%}#selecteditemschanged) event.